Travel Health

 At Southern Doctors Clinic, you can access a range of comprehensive travel medicine services including:

-If you had some travel vaccines in the past, your immunity to some diseases may have changed or reduced with time and therefore you might need a booster.
+If you had some travel vaccines in the past, your immunity to diseases may have changed or reduced with time, and therefore, you might need a booster.

-We have a range of travel vaccines on-site including yellow fever, hepatits B and typhoid.
-One of our GPs is also able to provide you with a prescription for any vaccines that we might not have on-site.
-You can then take the prescription to your local pharamacy and return with the vaccine so that the GP can administer it to you.
+We have a range of travel vaccines on-site, including yellow fever, hepatitis B, and typhoid.
+Our GPs can also provide you with a prescription for any vaccines that we might not have on-site.
+You can then take the prescription to your local pharmacy and return with the vaccine for our nurse to administer it to you.

 Yellow Fever vaccination